lazarpetrovicc/Car-Dealership/README.md

 # Car Dealership App

-A full-stack web application for managing a car dealership, featuring a React frontend and a Golang backend with MongoDB.
-The app allows users to view, add, update, reserve, and sell cars, with image upload and customer management.
+A full-stack web application for managing a car dealership.
+The project combines a React frontend, a Go backend, and MongoDB to support inventory browsing, car creation and updates, image upload, reservation workflows, and sales tracking.

 ---